 1. Take inventory of current landscape performance relative to existing pavement and landscape surfaces and features, against the long-term transition toward a water-positive campus environment.

 2. Calculate the true cost/benefit of the traditional versus sustainable campus landscape maintenance and operations.
-Include the current and future economic values of stormwater quantities capable of capture with green infrastructure, GHG emissions reductions by re-use of captured storm water, and installation and operation costs of re-use infrastructure.
+Include the current and future economic values of storm water quantities capable of capture with green infrastructure, GHG emissions reductions by re-use of captured storm water, and installation and operation costs of re-use infrastructure.

 3. Integrate rainwater capture strategies with other physical campus commitments and objectives such as carbon sequestration.